 According to the Sports Australia, a sports coach needs to be – among other things – a mentor, teacher, psychologist, physiologist, and confidante.
 They also need to bring skills such as diplomacy, negotiation, facilitation, organisation, problem solving and motivation.

 Good coaches are not only called upon to improve their athlete’s performance but to also encourage positive thinking, teamwork, resilience, a good work ethic, and respect and love for the game.
 As such, sports coaches play an integral part in human development, and the influence a good coach can have on their athlete’s life can go way beyond the sporting field.

 Whether it is a kids’ basketball team or an athlete preparing for the Olympic Games, the primary role of a sports coach is to provide a unique opportunity to make a difference in someone’s life.

-WAI members over the age of 18 can complete the level one coaching course that is endorsed by the Australian Sports Commission.
+WA Ltd members over the age of 18 can complete the level one coaching course that is endorsed by Sports Australia.